apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 DTs if it only has a set of session credentials, but it will deploy without them, so allowing `hadoop fs` commands to work on an EC2 VM with IAM role credentials.

-**Tip**: The class `org.apache.hadoop.fs.s3a.auth.MarshalledCredentials` holds a set of marshalled credentials and so can be used within your own Token Identifier if you want to include a set of full/session AWS credentials in your token identifier.
+**Tip**: The class `org.apache.hadoop.fs.s3a.auth.MarshaledCredentials` holds a set of marshaled credentials and so can be used within your own Token Identifier if you want to include a set of full/session AWS credentials in your token identifier.

 ### `AWSCredentialProviderList bindToTokenIdentifier(AbstractS3ATokenIdentifier id)`